appjr/utdpythoncourse/README.md

 2. ✏️ Complete the **exercises** (`exercises.ipynb`)
 3. ✅ Check your work with the **solutions** (in `solutions/` folder)
 4. 🔁 Review and practice until comfortable

+### Navigating Subtopics

+Each lesson is organized with numbered subtopics (e.g., 3.1, 3.2, 3.3) that break down the material into digestible chunks.
+You can:
+- Learn subtopics sequentially for comprehensive understanding
+- Jump to specific subtopics for targeted review
+- Use subtopic numbers to track your progress

 ### Tips for Success